Mount Everest in 2016: Indian expedition

 An Indian expedition from West Bengal suffered three fatalities and a fourth member, Sunita Hazra had to be rescued on her way down.
 The team was led by a South Korean climber named Jinchol Cha, and had four Indian Bengalis: Subhash Pal, Goutam Ghosh, Paresh Nath and Sunita Hazra (female, 38) with Loben Sherpa accompanying them.
 The team, managed by Trekking Camp Nepal, had attempted to climb the peak on 21 May.

 While climbing up, Paresh and Goutam became sick near Camp IV and could neither ascend nor descend from the higher camps near 8,000 metres.
 Lakpa Sherpa and Subhash Pal, the Indian mountaineer, from Bankura, West Bengal continued climbing and reached the summit of Mount Everest on Saturday, 21 May 2016.
 On 22 May 2016, Pal collapsed while descending the Hillary Step ice wall.
 He died in the region between Camp IV and Camp III, due to frostbite which later led to hypothermia.
 While descending from the summit, Sherpa found both Paresh and Goutam dead near Camp IV.
 After reaching near Camp III, Subhash was unable to speak or move due to altitude sickness.
 The team tried to save him but could not.

 A British climber Leslie Binns gave up his summit bid to help and rescue Sunita who had fallen and was ailing on her descent.
 The climber successfully rescued her and tried to save another from her expedition team.
 With the help of four climbers, Sunita was rescued.
 Their stock of bottled oxygen was running out, so they quickly descended to Camp II, saving Sunita's life.
 She was airlifted from Camp II the next day by the Himalayan Rescue Association to Kathmandu with severe frostbite injuries.
 Sunita was treated at Norvic International Hospital.
 She lost two fingers due to frostbite.

-Goutam's body was found and retrieved.
-Six Sherpas stayed in the region for five days to search and rescue the missing climbers.
+Six Sherpas stayed in the region for five days to search for and rescue the missing climbers.
 They retrieved Subhash's body and returned.
-Paresh's body remained in the mountain and could not be retrieved due to bad weather.
-Plans to retrieve his body were postponed until the next year.
+Paresh's and Goutam's bodies remained on the mountain and could not be retrieved until the following climbing season, in late May 2017, due to bad weather.